 Prof. dr. ir.
 Smulders, F.E.H.M.

-Frido Smulders is Professor of Entrepreneurial Engineering by Design at the Faculty of Industrial Design Engineering.
+Frido Smulders is Professor of Entrepreneurial Engineering by Design at the Faculty of Industrial Design Engineering (IDE) and Faculty of Technology Policy and Management (TPM).

 The emphasis of his research and education is on innovative and entrepreneurial behavior in social settings like within society, companies and startups.
 Today’s challenges require not just individuals to display entrepreneurial behavior, but large groups of multidisciplinary actors to collaborate in an entrepreneurial fashion.